47B Mixture-of-Experts Beats 671B Dense Models on Chinese Medical Examinations: Methodology

-The questions were designed to assess various cognitive levels according to Bloom's taxonomy \cite{bloom1956taxonomy}, with approximately 35\% testing factual recall, 40\% requiring application of knowledge, and 25\% demanding analytical skills.
-This distribution reflects the practical requirements of medical practice where both theoretical knowledge and clinical reasoning are essential.
-To ensure dataset validity and reliability, we implemented a multi-stage quality control process.
-Initial screening removed ambiguous questions, outdated medical information, and items with disputed answers based on current clinical guidelines.
-Each question subsequently underwent review by at least two board-certified physicians in the relevant specialty to verify accuracy and clinical relevance.
-Questions were further validated against historical pass rates to ensure appropriate difficulty stratification between attending and senior levels, with terminology standardized according to the Chinese Medical Subject Headings (CMeSH) to ensure consistency across specialties.
+To ensure dataset validity and reliability, we apply a multi-stage quality assurance process.
+Initial screening removes questions with ambiguous wording, outdated medical information, or disputed answers under current clinical guidelines.
+Each remaining question is independently reviewed by at least two board-certified physicians in the corresponding specialty to verify correctness and clinical relevance.
+In addition, question difficulty is calibrated using historical examination pass rates to ensure appropriate stratification between attending-level and senior-level items.
+Medical terminology is standardized using the Chinese Medical Subject Headings (CMeSH), ensuring lexical and conceptual consistency across specialties.